Glossary

 - Opinion

-- A feeling associated with a situation from past experience.
+- A valence associated with a situation from past experience.

 - Operant Conditioning